 - The films do explain the connection between Harry's wand and Voldemort's, but leave out Dumbledore's speculation that this connection had extended beyond the wands and to their users, causing Harry's wand to "recognize" Voldemort and defend Harry against him.
 This can leave movie viewers wondering why Voldemort's attempt to subvert the connection by using Lucius Malfoy's wand instead of his own didn't work.

-- In both the comics and films of X-Men, Magneto's intentions seem to change quite a bit, but in the comics the greater development of his background as a Holocaust survivor was generally used to make him realise he was becoming just as bad as the Nazis, and to shift him away from advocating genocide of all non-mutants.
+- In both the comics and films, Magneto's intentions seem to change quite a bit, but in the comics the greater development of his background as a Holocaust survivor was generally used to make him realise he was becoming just as bad as the Nazis, and to shift him away from advocating genocide of all non-mutants.
 In at least the second film (the first and third leave it ambiguous) however, Magneto retains the seemingly contradictory positions of being both an advocate and a victim of genocide.

 - Jurassic Park the movie is occasionally criticized for the film claiming its moral is about the unpredictability of nature, when it was really all the programmer Nedry's fault.
 The book covers this by showing evidence from the park's own data that the populations were indeed out of control.
 Nedry wasn't the cause of the collapse, but he was the final crack to the foundation.

 - The movie does bother to show that one fairly important part of the park's control system failed for reasons entirely unrelated to Nedry: the dinosaurs are supposed to be kept from breeding on their by all being female, but evidence is found that for one reason or another, that hasn't been quite as effective as thought...